11ty/11ty-website/docs/getting-started.md

 Wrote 2 files in 0.10 seconds
 ```

 This will compile any content templates in the current directory or subdirectories into the output folder (defaults to `_site`).
-Congratulations—you made something with eleventy!
-Now put it to work with templating syntax, front matter, and data files (read on below).
+Congratulations—you made something with Eleventy!
+Now put it to work with templating syntax, front matter, and data files.